kunal3210/construction-helmet-detector/README.md

 - Try a different browser

 ### Low detection accuracy
-- Lower the confidence threshold
+- Lower the confidence threshold to 0.10-0.15
 - Increase inference size to 1280 or 1920
 - Ensure good lighting in images/videos
-- Check that helmets are clearly visible (not occluded)
+- Check that helmets/PPE are clearly visible (not occluded)

 ### Slow performance
 - Reduce inference size to 640